My new book

 Early in 2014, the pharmaceutical company Gilead Sciences debuted a new drug to treat hepatitis c called Sovaldi (sofosbuvir).
 Sovaldi was a rather unique medication but, not because it was the first medication to cure hepatitis c (it wasn’t).
 What was unique about Sovaldi was its price.
 At nearly $1,000 a pill, Sovaldi was easily the most expensive prescription medication ever.
 That wasn’t enough for Gilead Sciences though.
 Several months later they announced they’d be releasing a new and better treatment for hepatitis c called Harvoni (which is Sovaldi combined with another drug called ledipasvir).
 Harvoni costs $1,125 a pill.

 Those requiring Sovaldi or Harvoni to treat their hepatitis c will need to take one pill a day for 12 weeks or 84 pills total.
 That’s $84,000 for a course of Sovaldi and $94,500 for a course of Harvoni.
 As I said before, Sovaldi and Harvoni aren’t the first medications that have cured hepatitis c.
 They’re considered superior to the other medications that treat hepatitis c partly because they’re reported to have fewer side effects than the other medications.

 There are many other medications available that aren’t quite as expensive as Sovaldi or Harvoni but still rival the cost of many luxury cars.
-Here’s a list of medications that cost at least $50 a dose.
+There are more than 100 medications that cost at least $50 a dose.
 Some of them are life saving remedies that are used to treat certain cancers and other potentially fatal diseases like HIV.
-One example is Atripla, which needs to be taken every day to suppress HIV.
-Atripla costs about $65 a pill and is meant to be taken every day for the rest of your life.
-Gleevec is even more expensive.
-Gleevec is used to chronically suppress a deadly form of leukemia and costs about $275 a pill, to be taken every day for the rest of your life.
+One example is Truvada, which needs to be taken every day to prevent getting HIV.
+Truvada costs about $55 a pill.
+Revlimid is even more expensive.
+Revlimid is used to to treat a cancer called multiple myeloma and costs about $680 a capsule.